flare-foundation/go-songbird/README.md

   "allow-unfinalized-queries": false,
   "allow-unprotected-txs": false,
   "remote-tx-gossip-only-enabled": false,
-  "log-level": "debug",
+  "log-level": "info"
 }
 ```

 You can refer to the original [Avalanche documentation](https://docs.avax.network/build/references/avalanchego-config-flags/#c-chain-configs) for a full list of all settings and a detailed description.

-The directory for configuration files defaults to `HOME/.flare/configs` and can be changed using the `--chain-config-dir` flag.
+The directory for configuration files defaults to `$HOME/.flare/configs/chains` and can be changed using the `--chain-config-dir` flag.

 In order to disable pruning and run a full archival node, `pruning-enabled` should be set to `false`.